presidio-oss/cline-based-code-generator/docs/prompting/custom instructions library/raw-instructions/hai-memory-bank.md

 - Evolution of project decisions
 - Tool usage patterns

 The format is flexible - focus on capturing valuable insights that help me work more effectively with you and the project.
-Think of .clinerules as a living document that grows smarter as we work together.
+Think of .hairules as a living document that grows smarter as we work together.

 REMEMBER: After every memory reset, I begin completely fresh.
 The Memory Bank is my only link to previous work.
 It must be maintained with precision and clarity, as my effectiveness depends entirely on its accuracy.